objektwerks/python.ml/README.md

 Todo
 ----
-1. After 6+ years of change in the Python / ML space, each script needs to be retested.
+1. After 6+ years of change in the Python / ML space, each script needs to be revisited.

 Virtual Env
 -----------